 Learning and Development – children develop and learn in different ways.
 The framework covers the education and care of all children in early year’s provision, including children with special educational needs and disabilities.

 Within the Foundation Stage curriculum there are seven areas of learning .
 The seven areas of learning are:

 Physical Development –

 Communication and Language –

-Understanding the World – People and communities, The World, Technology
+Understanding the World – People, Culture and Communities, The World, Past and Present

-Expressive Arts and Design – Exploring and using media and materials, Being imaginative
+Expressive Arts and Design – Creating with Materials , Being imaginative and Expressive

 Through the seven areas of learning, we provide topics that excite and engage children, building on their own interests and developing their experiences of the world around them.